Story of Ted Weisgal and Leisure Learning Unlimited

 became one of my favorite daytime activities.
 One of the

-reasons I visited Alex was because he was so darn interesting.
+reasons I visited Nicholas was because he was so darn interesting.

 He was quite the raconteur.

-Another reason I visited Alex was in hopes that I would discover
+Another reason I visited Nicholas was in hopes that I would discover

 the origins of his effortless charm.
 Perhaps some of it would